Scottish Greens: Party Council

 Conference is the "supreme decision making body" of the party, in line with the party's commitment to radical democracy.

 Between conferences, the Party Council provides the forum for strategic decisions, policy discussions, oversight and branch coordination.
 The council is composed of two delegates from branches, usually branch co-convenors, representative and special interest groups.
 Its decisions can only be overridden by a party conference or AGM.

-The council is currently led by council co-convenors Laura Moodie and Kate Nevens.
+The council is currently led by council co-convenors Emily Sutton and Joanne Gordon.